bgodfrey/U-Blox_F9T_Config/README.md

 1. Multi-band support for bands of interest (GPS, Galileo, and BeiDou) although GLONASS is also supported.
 2. Precise timing quoted at 5 ns absolute and 2.5 ns differential 1σ timing accuracy

     a.
-Sends out quantization (*qerr* corrections that give corrections to the current 1 pps tick)
+Sends out quantization (*qerr* corrections that give corrections to the current 1 pps clock)
-3. Ability to use one F9T as a base station to send real time correction message (RTCM) correction data to improve accuracy
+3. Ability to use one F9T as a base station to send real time correction message (RTCM) data to improve accuracy
 4. Two time pulse outputs for 1 pps / 10 MHz outputs (configurable up to 25 MHz)
 5. Can be operated from a PC's USB port (low power)

 PANOSETI is using these as an alternative to more precise fiber-optic based timing systems (e.g. White Rabbit based on Synchronous Ethernet and the IEEE 1588 Precision Time Protocol - see [Wikipedia](https://en.wikipedia.org/wiki/White_Rabbit_Project) for more information) where ultra-precise timing requirements are not required for science and where fiber optic trenching is cost-prohibitive (time-to-science, labor, cost).
 We use this as a proof-of-concept, *good enough* alternative rather than a de facto replacement.

+This repo relies heavily off of the [pyubx2](https://github.com/semuconsulting/pyubx2) library for reading/writing UBX messages.
+There is also [U-Center](https://www.u-blox.com/en/product/u-center), which provides a graphical environment for programming U-Blox, GNSS receivers.

 ## Configuration for PANOSETI
-PANOSETI consists of a headnode and a bunch of data acquisition (DAQ) nodes.
+PANOSETI consists of a headnode and a number of data acquisition (DAQ) nodes.
 Each telescope/dome has a single DAQ node.
 Data are collected by each DAQ node and then aggregated onto the headnode at the end of a data acquisition period so as to minimize computational burden on each DAQ node.
 (This could lead to bottlenecks and ultimately packet loss, which needs to be avoided).
 This operational principle of minimizing compute on the DAQ nodes has informed the code setup for the GNSS receivers as well.

 ![Basic Deisgn Setup](docs/img/F9T_BasicCodeSetup.png 'Basic Design Setup')

 *Basic setup of the code where the headnode serves as an intermediary between a base and some number of receivers.*

 The picture above describes the basic idea of how the receivers are configured.
 Each DAQ node can be configured as either a *receiver* or a *base*.
 Each base pushes RTCM corrections back to the headnode, which is then responsible for forwarding them to any receiver in the network.
 Designation of base/receiver is decided in a config file (see [Overview of Configuration File](#overview-of-configuration-file)).
 This config file also contains all the registers needed to configure any client (F9T) in the network.
-In this way, the network is agnostic to which client is a base/receiver and it can also handle multiple bases/receivers depending on the need of the user.
-It's also simple to add more devices to the network just be adding to the config file.
+In this way, the network is agnostic to which client is a base/receiver, and it can also handle multiple bases/receivers depending on the need of the user.
+Doing this, also makes it simple to add more devices to the network, which is done by adding to the config file.

 ## Overview of Setup
 This system connects U-Blox F9T GNSS receivers to a central control and data distribution server.
 It provides configuration, telemetry, and RTCM data streaming over gRPC.